Waste-to-Biogas: Assessing the feasibility of a biogas plant for a fish farm through a pre-feasibility study

 Updates

 A biogas plant, with a capacity of 100 cubic meters (T-Rex 100) has been installed at Rio Fish Limited.
-Various assessments have been completed at the new Rio Fish site including an assessment of the production process, waste quantification, environmental impact assessment, policy evaluation and inclusive assessment report.
-This will be followed with an energy audit, economic analysis and stakeholder engagement.
+Various assessments have been completed at the new Rio Fish site including an assessment of the production process, waste quantification, environmental impact assessment, policy evaluation and inclusive assessment, energy audit, economic analysis, and stakeholder engagement.

-As a result of the study, there is a growing interest in biogas production from local stakeholders.
+As a result of the study, there is a growing interest in biogas production from local stakeholders, including local community, local fish markets, Migori county government and the private sector.

 Connect with KEPSA